niloyb/BoundWasserstein/README.md

 # BoundWasserstein

-Bounding Wasserstein distance with couplings
+This repository contains scripts to reproduce the results of article "Bounding Wasserstein distance with couplings", by Niloy Biswas and Lester Mackey